youngeun0314/hcail.github.io/_members/hyunggujung.md

 ---

 ### Short Bio
-<p>Hyunggu Jung is an assistant professor of <a href="https://www.uos.ac.kr/engineering/depart/cs/welcome.do">Computer Science and Engineering</a> and an assistant professor
+<p>Hyunggu Jung is an associate professor of <a href="https://www.uos.ac.kr/engineering/depart/cs/welcome.do">Computer Science and Engineering</a> and an associate professor
 of <a href="https://www.uos.ac.kr/engineering/depart/ai/welcome.do">Artificial Intelligence</a> at the <a href="https://www.uos.ac.kr/en/main.do">University of Seoul</a>
     and directs <a href="http://hcail.github.io">HCAIL</a>.
     He was an assistant professor of <a href="http://swcon.khu.ac.kr/">Software Convergence</a> at <a href="http://www.khu.ac.kr/eng">Kyung Hee University</a> from April 2018 to August 2019.